-Sweden pays particular attention to gender equality and environmental protection in its nutrition interventions
+Gender equality and environmental protection are central in Sweden’s nutrition interventions

-Within Swedish international development policy, nutrition is considered a determinant of health; on its own, nutrition is not among the priorities of Swedish official development assistance (ODA).
-Sweden does not have its own sectoral strategy and nutrition is rarely integrated as a priority within country strategies (see boxes for list of countries).
+Within Swedish international development policy, nutrition is considered a determinant of health; on its own, it is not among Sweden’s priorities.
+Sweden does not have its own sectoral strategy on nutrition and this area is rarely listed as a priority within country strategies (see boxes for list of countries).